ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 ### Verifying using a JSON schema

-Ready JSON file containing factory data can be verified using prepared [JSON Schema](https://github.com/project-chip/connectedhomeip/blob/master/scripts/tools/nrfconnect/nrfconnect_factory_data.schema).
-JSON Schema is a tool for validating the structure of JSON data.
-For this purpose, checking the correctness of given factory data is helpful.
-First, JSON Schema contains a list of mandatory parameters that must be stored in factory data.
-Missing at least one mandatory parameter will cause a checking error.
-Then, each parameter is checked according to the given pattern in the second phase of Schema work.
-The process of validating factory data JSON files is optional, but it can help avoid problems with reading parameters by Matter Device so it is strongly recommended to verify a newly created JSON file.
+Ready JSON file containing factory data can be verified using [JSON Schema tool](https://github.com/project-chip/connectedhomeip/blob/master/scripts/tools/nrfconnect/nrfconnect_factory_data.schema).
+JSON Schema is a tool for validating the structure and content of JSON data.
+User should validate factory data JSON file.

 To check JSON file using JSON Schema manually on Linux machine install *php-json-schema* package:
 ```